Mojo Rawley: Early years in NXT (2012–2015)

 Muhtadi spent 18 months rehabilitating from the injury he sustained with the Arizona Cardinals.
-During his recovery, he had received offers to return to the NFL and to work in financial services, but instead opted to become a professional wrestler with WWE by August 2012.
+During his recovery, he received offers to return to the NFL and to work in financial services, but instead opted to become a professional wrestler with WWE by August 2012.
 He joined WWE's developmental territory WWE NXT and he adopted the ring name "Mojo Rawley".

-Rawley made his television debut on the May 29, 2013 episode of NXT, competing in a battle royal that was won by Bo Dallas.
+Rawley made his television debut on the May 29, 2013, episode of NXT, competing in a battle royal that was won by Bo Dallas.
 On the October 9 episode of NXT, Rawley adopted a high-energy character based on the concept of "staying hyped"; Rawley explained that if getting hyped allowed superhuman achievements, he would take it one level higher by staying hyped.
 Rawley defeated CJ Parker at NXT Arrival and then went on an unbeaten streak, defeating CJ Parker, Sylvester Lefort and Oliver Grey, among others.
 He also took part in a battle royal to determine the new number one contender where he made it to the final seven before being eliminated by Jason Jordan.
-On May 29, 2014 at NXT TakeOver event, Rusev beat down Rawley.
+On May 29, 2014, at NXT TakeOver event, Rusev beat down Rawley.
 Rawley then formed a team with Bull Dempsey, but they lost in the 1st round of the number one contenders tournament for the tag titles, causing Dempsey to turn on Rawley.
 The two faced off at NXT TakeOver: Fatal 4-Way with Rawley losing, he also lost a rematch a few weeks later.
-In October, Rawley suffered an shoulder injury that would take him out of action for four to six months.
+In October, Rawley suffered a shoulder injury that would take him out of action for four to six months.